ground-creative/YourHomeServer/README.md

 Actions are found in the schema file.\
 Cloud types are "scenes|devices|home|token"\
-Use get-methods as a method to see all the cloud types methods available.\
+Use get-methods as a method to see all the cloud types methods available

-Run an action on a device,
+Run an action on a device\
 http:serveraddress:port/local/device/{label}/?actions={actions}&values={values}

-Run a scene,
+Run a scene\
 http:serveraddress:port/local/scene/{name}/

-Query a scene
+Query a scene\
 http:serveraddress:port/local/query/{name}/

-Evaluate a condition
+Evaluate a condition\
 http:serveraddress:port/local/eval/{name}/

-Direct cloud requests
+Direct cloud requests\
 http:serveraddress:port/cloud/tuya/{type}/{configLabel}/{deviceID|label}/{method}/

 *** Cloud support is only for tuya devices at the moment.